Sayandeep06/Soundroom/README.md

 * * * * *

 ```
-# 🎵 StreamSync
+# 🎵 Soundroom

-**StreamSync** is a collaborative video streaming platform where users can add YouTube music videos, vote on them, and watch them together in a dynamic queue based on community upvotes.
+**Soundroom** is a collaborative video streaming platform where users can add YouTube music videos, vote on them, and watch them together in a dynamic queue based on community upvotes.

 ---